Marsch laughs off Ted Lasso comparisons

 New Leeds United boss Jesse Marsch laughed off comparisons to fictional American football manager Ted Lasso as he underlined his vision for the club in his first news conference.

-The 48-year-old American has replaced Mercelo Bielsa at the Elland Road club.
+The 48-year-old American has replaced Marcelo Bielsa at the Elland Road club.

 His first game will be at Leicester City on Saturday with Leeds two points above the top-flight relegation zone.